aws-samples/container-patterns/pattern/public-facing-api-ecs-ec2-cloudformation/index.md

 #### About

 This pattern demonstrates how to host an API service, or other critical internal service which lives in a private portion of your VPC network, yet can still receive traffic from the public internet.
-The service containers will not have a public IP address, and they will be protected by a custom sercurity group for the service.
+The service containers will not have a public IP address, and they will be protected by a custom security group for the service.
 However, you can still expose them to the public via a load balancer ingress in the public portion of your VPC network.

 This pattern is suitable for many use cases: